FelipeNogarolli99/FelipeNogarolli99/README.md

-## Hi there 👋
+## Hi 👋👋👋👋👋👋

+👋 Olá, eu sou o Felipe Macedo!
+🎯 Desenvolvedor Full Stack | Apaixonado por Tecnologia e Soluções Inteligentes 🌍 De Curitiba, PR, Brasil
+🎓 Bacharel em Sistemas de Informação pela PUCPR
 <!--
 **FelipeNogarolli99/FelipeNogarolli99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭  I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...